jessicaagren/astronomy-API/README.md

 ### 1. Clone the project

-To download the project, run `git clone` + `url` in the terminal.
+To download the project, run `git clone <repository-url>` in the terminal.

 ### 2. Install dependencies

-Navigate to the project root folder and run `npm i` to install necessary packages.
+Navigate to the project root folder and run `npm install`.

 ### 3. Set up the database